 It’s beautiful in its own way, too, and it’s also about perseverance, to some extent.
-“H. But these songs are really more like distant cousins than brother-and-sister.
+“Hope remains when pride is gone/And it keeps you moving on,” Cooder sings.
+But these songs are really more like distant cousins than brother-and-sister.

 Background facts: Springsteen released “Across the Border” on his 1995 The Ghost of Tom Joad album.